-Why might you choose to have a private consultation?
+Why choose to have a private consultation?

 We work with the NHS.
 We provide services to the NHS and all of our psychiatrists have worked in the NHS – many still do for their day jobs!
 It is a fine institution which we all depend on, which we believe in, and which we support – but it’s not the only choice.

 Unfortunately, the NHS has a severe shortage of consultant psychiatrists so it is almost impossible to get to see one unless you become very ill indeed.
 The fact is, most mental health issues have to be managed by GPs.
 Mostly they do a wonderful job – but they are not specialists in mental illness.